This post was originally published in September 2013 and was updated in September 2020.

 - 1/3 cup olive oil

 - 10 cloves garlic, minced

 - 2 tablespoons finely chopped fresh rosemary

 - 1 tablespoon salt

-Reduce heat to low and simmer for 5-6 hours, stirring thoroughly every half hour, until tomatoes have reduced in volume by about 2/3 to form a thick sauce.
+Reduce heat to low and simmer for about six hours, stirring thoroughly every 30 minutes, until the tomatoes have reduced in volume by approximately two-thirds to form a thick sauce.

 Remove sauce from heat.
 Stir in salt, pepper, and basil, adding more seasoning to taste if desired.